Green Dot (symbol): German dual system of waste collection

 In 1991, the German government passed a packaging law (Verordnung über die Vermeidung und Verwertung von Verpackungsabfällen, short: Verpackungsverordnung, abbreviated as VerpackV) also known as German Packaging Ordinance.
 This requires manufacturers to take care of the recycling or disposal of any packaging material they sell.
 As a result of this law, German industry set up a "dual system" of waste collection, which picks up household packaging in parallel to the existing municipal waste-collection systems.
 This industry-funded system is operated in Germany by the Duales System Deutschland GmbH (German for "Dual System Germany Ltd") corporation, or short DSD.

 All companies distributing packaged products in Germany are obligated to participate in a PRO such as "Der Grüne Punkt - Duales System Deutschland GmbH".
-DSD license fee payers can then add the Green Dot logo to their package labelling to indicate that this package should be placed into the separate yellow bags or yellow wheelie bins that will then be collected and emptied by waste collection vehicles and sorted (and where possible recycled) in sorting and recycling facilities.
+DSD license fee payers can then add the Green Dot logo to their package labelling to indicate that this package should be placed into the separate yellow bags or yellow waste bins that will then be collected and emptied by waste collection vehicles and sorted (and where possible recycled) in sorting and recycling facilities.

 German licence fees are calculated using the weight of packs, each material type used and the volumes of product produced.

 On 1 January 2019, the German Verpackungsverordnung was replaced by the German Verpackungsgesetz (Gesetz über das Inverkehrbringen, die Rücknahme und die hochwertige Verwertung von Verpackungen, abbreviated as VerpackG) to address the EU packaging and packaging waste directive 94/62/EC, implemented through the Stiftung Zentrale Stelle Verpackungsregister (ZSVR) with the LUCID database.
 This is also known as German Packaging Act or German EPR law.